How To Register NGO With Taxgoal

 NGO Registration (Society or Trust)

-Registering an NGO (Non-Governmental Organization) in India typically involves choosing a suitable legal structure and following the registration process under the relevant law.
-The most common legal structures for NGOs in India are as a Society under the Societies Registration Act, 1860, or as a Trust under the Indian Trusts Act, 1882.
+Registering an NGO (Non-Governmental Organisation) in India typically involves choosing a suitable legal structure and following the registration process under the relevant law.
+The most common legal structures for NGOs in India are as a society under the Societies Registration Act, 1860, or as a trust under the Indian Trusts Act, 1882.
 NGOs can also be registered as Section 8 Companies under the Companies Act, 2013, if they intend to operate on a larger scale or have specific operational needs.

 • Legal Structure: